Wadhurst Castle is a private family home and is not open to the public except for private events and pre arranged

 In 1955 the Fitzgerald family purchased Wadhurst Castle and the estate is now in the joint ownership of the Fitzgerald and Clough families who have done a great deal to return the gardens and grounds to their former glory.

-Wadhurst Castle, its beautiful gardens and Carriage Barn are ideally suited to celebrating the milestones in life; from naming celebrations, special parties and anniversaries, to the gathering of those marking a family member’s passing.
+Wadhurst Castle, its beautiful gardens and Carriage Barn are ideally suited to celebrating weddings and the milestones in life; from naming celebrations, special parties and anniversaries, to the gathering of those marking a family member’s passing.
 At Wadhurst Castle, we pride ourselves on the care and attention we take over every event.

 Each occasion is planned with our clients to ensure that every detail is perfect and your guests will always remember the day.